yashketkar/yelp-dataset-challenge/README.md

 Order to run the files and use.
 - python CorpusLoader.py
-	- Populates the reviews for Phoenix from the dataset json where type of business equals to the restaurant
+ - Populates the reviews for Phoenix, Arizona from the dataset JSON files where type of business equals to the restaurant.
-	- Makes Reviews more simplified for Online Analysis
+ - Makes reviews more simplified for analysis by using nltk.

 - python TopicModelling.py
  - Gensim python library creates a LDA model for different reviews.

 - python DisplayTopics.py
-	- Displays the six major topics and the sub-topics with maximum weightages Respectively
+ - Displays the six major topics and the sub-topics with maximum weightages respectively.
-	- All 60 topics were categorised so as to highlight the sub-topic they represent
+ - All 60 topics were categorized so as to highlight the sub-topic they represent.
-	- The 60 subtopics highlighted in _topics.txt_
+ - The 60 subtopics highlighted in topics.txt

-- python getBusinessRating.py
+- python GetBusinessRating.py
- - Create Ratings Collection in MongoDB
+ - Create Ratings Collection in MongoDB.

 - python SaveBusinessInfo.py
- - Create Business Info Collection in MongoDB
+ - Create Business Info Collection in MongoDB.

-- python getFreqBusinessTopic.py
+- python GetTop10BusinessTopic.py
- - Business Frequency Topic is plotted by data generated
+ - Business Frequency Topic is plotted by data generated.

-- python ShowTopicsForReview.py
+- python DisplayTopicsForReview.py
  - Displays the topics for review.

-- iPython Google_Maps_Heat_Map.ipynb
+- Open Google_Maps_Heat_Map.ipynb in Jupyter Notebook
+ - Enter the topic and rating.
  - Displays a heatmap of restaurants based on topic